 This 10-course, 30-credit-hour program allows students to "create their own path."
 Students are required to take three core courses.
 An additional seven courses, of the students' choosing within the department (and in special circumstances outside of the department) combine to create an exceptional learning experience.

 The Department of Engineering Management and Systems Engineering (EMSE) programs are designed to develop leaders for technically-oriented organizations and prepare them for the future.
 The most sought-after engineering and business professionals today have combined management and technology credentials.
 In today’s fast paced world of technology-driven changes, the well educated technical professional with a management background is invaluable.
 Employers seek engineers, scientists and business professionals who can lead the process of change, and who have the ability to apply the power of information technology to the management of their organizations.
-A group of 25 students is expected to begin in March 2012, with a program completion date of December 2013.
+A group of 25 students is expected to begin in March 2013, with a program completion date of August 2014.

-This accelerated doctoral program enables professionals who are employed full-time to pursue doctoral study and research in an intense, focused environment alongside like-minded fellow students.
-A group of 15-20 students will begin study at the Virginia Science and Technology Campus in March 2012 with a target graduation date of May 2015.
+This weekend doctoral program enables professionals who are employed full-time to pursue doctoral study and research in an intense, focused environment alongside like-minded fellow students.
+A next group of 15-20 students will begin study at the Virginia Science and Technology Campus in January 2014.
+MORE (.pdf)